deanturpin/superdean.com/complete.md

 ## NH35A build (27 September 2023)

 This is my first NH35A build.
 I just wanted to get a feel for it given the abundance of mod kits for these Seiko movements.
-(For reference: I'm two years into the hobby, and have mostly been tinkering with vintage Swiss/Soviet Union movements and a couple of new Seagulls.)

 £60 for the parts, probably the same again on tools.